Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

-Saw selection : We selected the best 7-1 / 4-in models for this test. side saws of the most popular brands and compared them.
-With one exception, all saws have 15 amp motors and rotate at 5,200 to 6,200 rpm.
+Saw selection: We selected the best 7-1 / 4-in models for this test. side saws of the most popular brands and compared them.
+With one exception, all saws have 15 amp motors and rotate at 5,200 to 6,200 RPMs.
 The prices of the saws range from about $ 60 to $ 150.

 To test the saw, we gathered five employees with around 80 years of combined carpentry experience, gave them a large pile of wood, and proceeded to convert the planks into kindling.
-We cut, ripped, and then tried the ultimate torture test: 45 degree by 45 degree compound angle across 2x10.
+We cut, ripped, and then tried the ultimate torture test: 45 degrees by 45-degree compound angle across 2x10.

-If you are young and still have low light vision, you may not be concerned about this feature.
-But we liked the work lights on the Craftsman, Makita and Cobalt saws.
+If you are young and still have a low light vision, you may not be concerned about this feature.
+But we liked the work lights on the Craftsman, Makita, and Cobalt saws.
 The LEDs illuminated the cut area enough for us to easily follow the line even in low light.

 Best overall: Makita 5007MG

 When we tested the saws, we rated each one in several categories, including bevel and height adjustment, comfort, cut quality, and so on.
 This saw was an unbeatable winner.
 From the ingenious positioning of the bevel stop to the work light, the saw has all the features you could possibly need.
 The handle and levers are large and comfortable.
 The bevel pawls are excellent and the cut depth scale is easy to read.
 Of course, it is also the most expensive saw in the group.
 But if you can afford it, you can't go wrong with this saw.

 IMTS gathered worldwide Circular Saw manufacturers into this online platform.
 Browse and search for your next supplier with us.

 Should you run into any difficulties, please do not hesitate to contact us.